 FAKE 40 TIME

-Junior highlights and single-game cut-ups are available on Kirkland's Hudl page.
+Junior highlights and single-game reels can be found on his Hudl page.

 PREDICTION BASED ON FLIMSY EVIDENCE